 Open Access Statement of Business Review

-The Business Review allows users to read download, copy, distribute, print search or link to the full text of its articles.
+The Business Review allows users to read, download, copy, distribute, print, search or link to the full text of its articles.
 All articles published will be immediately and permanently free for everyone to read and download for lawful purposes without permission from the publisher and author.
 This is done with the belief that making research easily accessible facilitates greater global exchange of knowledge.
-Articles are published in the Business Review are licensed under the terms of Creative Commons Attribution 4.0 International License.
+Articles are published in the Business Review are licensed under the CC-BY terms.

 Peer Review Policy

 The assistant editor will assign the paper to two members of the reviewer board.
 The reviewers are given up to 40 days to evaluate the paper.
-The reviewers assess the article for originality, objectives of the research, methodology and theoretical framework, the breadth, scope and level of critical analysis incorporated in the literature review, the soundness of the results and discussion and its contribution to the existing body of knowledge.
-They may also judge the article on the basis of appropriateness of the title, organization and structure of the paper.
+The reviewers assess the article for originality, objectives of the research, methodology and theoretical framework, the breadth, scope, and level of critical analysis incorporated in the literature review, the soundness of the results and discussion, and its contribution to the existing body of knowledge.
+They may also judge the article on the basis of the appropriateness of the title, organization, and structure of the paper.
 In the case where reviewers come to a conflicting decision, the editor may send the paper to a third reviewer.